fltk/fltk/fluid/README_fl.txt

 The file ends when there are no more types.

-Note: the "class" type has an additional Word following immediatley after
+Note: the "class" type has an additional Word following immediately after
       the keyword.
 It contains the prefix for the class.
 A class definition may be written as: